kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 To do this, add them to `conf/local/credentials.yml` (some examples are included in that file for illustration).

-### Configuration best practice to avoid leaking confidential data?
+### Configuration best practice to avoid leaking confidential data

 * Do not commit data to version control.
 * Do not commit notebook output cells (data can easily sneak into notebooks when you don't delete output cells).